 Finance careers include positions like finance officer, financial analyst, finance manager, and finance director.
 You can learn more about these careers in the following sections.

 According to the Bureau of Labor Statistics (BLS), typical median salaries for careers with a finance degree range from $50,000-$90,000.
 Additionally, the BLS projects that the business and financial operations field will grow by 7% from 2018 to 2028.

 The table below highlights the median annual salaries for four popular careers in finance.
 The table also shows how a worker's salary potential tends to rise as they gain experience.

-Skills Gained in a Finance Program
+Skills Gained With a Finance Degree

 Finance students learn skills in school, during training, and while earning certification.
 Many skills contribute to a successful finance career, including strong communication skills, sharp analytical abilities, and a deep understanding of technology.

 - Personal Ethics

 Personal ethics make up the values and principles that help you distinguish between right and wrong.
 Financial professionals must follow regulations and earn the trust of clients and coworkers.